frankframework/frank-manual/docs/source/horizonsTransform.rst

 ..
 NOTE::

    The pipe shown above has attribute ``getInputFromSessionKey="originalMessage"``.
-   You may remeber session keys from :ref:`ladyBug`.
+   You may remeber session keys from section :ref:`ladyBug`.
 They are name/value pairs that accompany the message flowing throug the pipeline.
    The ``<XsltPipe>`` should not use the output of its predecessor with ``name`` attribute "insertBooking".
 The output of that pipe is